Skip to main content

 Key Facts

-1. 28 March 2026: Yemen’s Iran‑backed Houthi rebels fired a ballistic missile toward Israel – first direct strike on Israel.
+1. 28 March 2026: Yemen’s Iran‑backed Houthi rebels launched a ballistic missile toward Israel.

-3. Pakistan will host foreign ministers of Saudi Arabia, Turkey and Egypt on 31 March 2026 to discuss Red Sea and Gulf of Oman shipping disruptions.
+3. Pakistan will host foreign ministers of Saudi Arabia, Turkey and Egypt on 31 March 2026 to mediate the Red Sea shipping crisis.

-4. Iranian President Masoud Pezeshkian thanked Islamabad for mediation; German FM Johann Wadephul signalled an imminent US‑Iran dialogue in Pakistan.
+4. Iran’s President Masoud Pezeshkian thanked Pakistan for mediation; German FM Johann Wadephul hinted at a US‑Iran dialogue in Pakistan.

 Background & Context